oreillyross/coding-patterns/README.md

 1. Identify the state(s)
 2. Draw the state-space-tree
 3. DFS/backtrack on the state space tree

+  ### Backtracking
+* This is common in problems which require a bruteforce approach.
+* Think of the problem in terms of a decision tree which branches out exponentially, i.e. based on the number of inputs
+* upon reaching the leaf nodes you can _backtrack_ up the tree to the root node to get each and every variation.
+* problems solved with this approach include the [Letter Combinations](https://leetcode.com/problems/letter-combinations-of-a-phone-number/) problem from Leetcode.

+* use a recursive function inside your main function to build the result recursively.

 ##### Backtracking template
 ```javascript
     function dfs(node, state) {